Top May Destinations

 So, that is why I have narrowed down these Eight ultimate cities to visit during May, whether you are after bright, vibrant and sunny, or quaint, traditional and cultured, there is a bit of something for everyone here.
 Be prepared to pack your favourite Harry Potter book, your best outfits and head out into the world for a whirlwind adventure.

 1. Lofoten Islands, Norway

-One of the most sought after destinations last year was the famous Iceland with its rugged landscapes, plane ruins and incredible waterfalls, however, this year and especially in the month of May, Norway is the place to be.
+One of the most sought after destinations last year was the famous Iceland with its rugged landscapes, plane ruins and incredible waterfalls, however, this year and especially in May, Norway is the place to be.
 The Lofoten Islands are part of the picturesque archipelago which happens to fall just before the peak season, giving visitors a preview to the regions Midnight Sun.
-This is a two-month long period where the sun stays above the horizon 24 hours a day creating some of the most eerily beautiful atmospheres you will ever experience in your lifetime.
+This is a two-month-long period where the sun stays above the horizon 24 hours a day creating some of the most eerily beautiful atmospheres you will ever experience in your lifetime.

 2. San Francisco, USA

 One of the most fantastic cities in America has to be San Francisco with its ever-charming Golden Gate Bridge, charming colourful houses and of course the famous island of Alcatraz.
-What makes it so special during the month of May?
-Well that would have to be the weather.
-Most notably known to be a little bi-polar when it comes to forecasts – think four seasons in one day – in May it seems to calm down a little.
+What makes it so special during May?
+Well, that would have to be the weather.
+Most notably known to be a little bipolar when it comes to forecasts – think four seasons in one day – in May it seems to calm down a little.

 The city of the Bay has plenty to offer everyone as well.
 With plenty of huge shopping areas to quench your spending needs, the Mission district for authentic Mexican food and Muir Woods National Monument for a bit of nature you will certainly be very occupied here.
 I would highly recommend to try and grab a hot dog and take in a baseball game if you are into your sports or if it is a particularly hot day head down to Ocean Beach for a spot of sunbathing.